magicstickuk/multisite-post-duplicator/readme.txt

 == Changelog ==

+= 0.5.2 =
+* Fixed issues with attached media files when duplicating a page that has aleady been duplicated

 = 0.5.1 =
 * Fixed site path showing incorrectly in new image url (cosmetic change to avoid confusion, both resolve to same location)